tony-aw/tinycodet/README.md

   vector/matrix/array `x`, for which the result of `cond(x)` returns `FALSE`.

-Here are a few examples to see thesein action:
+Here are a few examples to see these in action:

 ``` r
 object_with_very_long_name <- matrix(-10:9, ncol=2)